 "I abducted your girls,'' Boko Haram leader Abubakar Shekau said in the video, according to AFP.
 It did not immediately give further details.

-Nigerian President Goodluck Jonathan has ordered top security officials to do everything possible to secure the release of more than 200 schoolgirls kidnapped last month by suspected Islamist extremists.
+Earlier Monday, Nigerian President Goodluck Jonathan ordered top security officials to do everything possible to secure the release of more than 200 schoolgirls kidnapped last month by suspected Islamist extremists.

-In a broadcast appearance Sunday, Mr. Jonathan promised "... anywhere the girls are, we will surely get them out."
+In a broadcast appearance Sunday, Jonathan promised, "Anywhere the girls are, we will surely get them out."

-The girls were abducted April 15, in the town of Chibok in Borno state.
-About 50 of the 276 abducted girls are said to have since escaped.
+The girls were abducted April 15 in the town of Chibok in Borno state.

-Local officials say they believe some of the girls have been moved across the border into Cameroon and Chad.
+Local officials say they believe some of the 276 missing girls have been moved across the border into Cameroon and Chad.